domyorke/Lifi-Node-App/README.md

 ```
 node liri.js command yourSearch
 ```
-In order to search Liri, the user will input the following argument (the "command") which is then followed by the user's search...
+To search Liri, the user will input the following argument (the "command") which is then followed by the user's search...

 * `concert-this` - Used to search for upcoming concerts for a musical artist via BandsInTown
 * `spotify-this-song` - Used to search a song via spotify